| The human brain's

 provided.
 Over the course of the treatment,

-patients learn to :
+patients learn to : - Focus and attend

-- Increase physical endurance and stamina
+for longer periods of time - Increase physical endurance and stamina

 - Filter out internal and external distractions